Henry E. Cooper: Personal life and legacy

 In his later years he was active in Freemasonry.
 In 1894 he joined Hawaiian Lodge No. 21, and organized Pacific Lodge No. 822, A.F. & A.M. under the Grand Lodge of Scotland through the then District Grand Lodge of Queensland, Australia.
 He served as its first Master in 1895 and again in 1896.
 Cooper also served as Deputy of the Orient of Hawaii for the Scottish Rite Bodies from 1896 to 1915.

 In 1897 he commissioned architect Charles William Dickey to build a stone house on his Mānoa land in California Mission Revival Style architecture.
 On May 1, 1907, he became a founding member and president of the board of regents of the University of Hawaii (then known as Hawaii College), and served until 1914.
 He selected the site in the Mānoa valley for the main campus, the University of Hawaii at Manoa.

 He moved to Long Beach, California, to live with a daughter, where he died on May 15, 1929.

-Son Theodore graduated from Punahou School (then called Oahu College) in 1908, and became an Engineer constructing Fort Ruger in Honolulu.
+Son Theodore graduated from Oahu College in 1908, and became an engineer constructing Fort Ruger in Honolulu.
 After working briefly for Bank of Hawaii, he enlisted to the United States Army Corps of Engineers and served in France during World War I. Son Alfred D. Cooper was a sugar planter in the Philippines, imprisoned by the Japanese in the Santo Tomas Internment Camp in World War II.

 Daughter Alice Cooper Bailey wrote several articles and books including two Dutch folk stories and a popular Hawaiian children's book Kimo in 1928.
 It ends with a climactic audience before a kindly Queen Liliʻuokalani of Hawaii (whom Bailey's father had in fact personally deposed and overthrown).
 She wrote a biography of Robert Louis Stevenson in 1966.
 She was part of a ceremony in 1948 marking the 50th anniversary of Hawaii's annexation, and was a benefactor of the ʻIolani Palace in Honolulu where Cooper had worked during the Republic of Hawaii period.
 His grandson Richard Briggs Bailey headed the world's first mutual fund, the Massachusetts Investors Trust fund.

 Twin daughters Irene and Ysabel married future U.S. Vice Admirals Olaf Mandt Hustvedt and James Pine.

 Several of Cooper's descendants have had distinguished naval and nautical careers, including Space Shuttle naval astronaut Rick Hauck and Capt.
 Erling H. Hustvedt.
 On August 19, 1922, a grandson Henry Ernest Cooper III was born in Bridgeport, Connecticut, to Wallace McKay Cooper.
 Henry III served in the US Navy in World War II aboard the USS Card.
 In 1987 he sailed with a few friends from Maine through the Pacific Ocean, including a visit, together with another grandson, nautical artist Stephen R. Hustvedt, to their inherited Home Islands at Palmyra Atoll.
 Henry III died in 1999 and Stephen in 2005.